Konvt/pgbar/docs/QuickStart.md

 }
 ```
 ### Helper functions
-Because `DynamicBar` allows being destructed in the presence of multiple `std::shared_ptr` created by it, `pgbar` provides a `make_dynamic` function.
-It is used to simplify the object construction process in the case of not caring about `DynamicBar` and all the `std::shared_ptr` it manages.
+Because `DynamicBar` allows being destructed in the presence of multiple `std::unique_ptr` created by it, `pgbar` provides a `make_dynamic` function.
+It is used to simplify the object construction process in the case of not caring about `DynamicBar` and all the `std::unique_ptr` it manages.

-Note: The object type returned by this function is `std::shared_ptr`, and the object pointed to by `std::shared_ptr` itself **does not have the function of reverse checking whether it belongs to the same `DynamicBar`** with another object; So it is necessary to separately distinguish the `std::shared_ptr` returned by different functions.
+Note: The object type returned by this function is `std::unique_ptr`, and the object pointed to by `std::unique_ptr` itself **does not have the function of reverse checking whether it belongs to the same `DynamicBar`** with another object; So it is necessary to separately distinguish the `std::unique_ptr` returned by different functions.

-A reasonable strategy is to use only all `std::shared_ptr` returned by the same function each time.
+A reasonable strategy is to use only all `std::unique_ptr` returned by the same function each time.

-> Mixture of different sources of `std::shared_ptr` tend to throw an exception `pgbar::exception::InvalidState`, told that already exists a running instances of the progress bar.
+> Mixture of different sources of `std::unique_ptr` tend to throw an exception `pgbar::exception::InvalidState`, told that already exists a running instances of the progress bar.

 ```cpp
 #include "pgbar/pgbar.hpp"